Splitting Line Patterns in Free Groups: Splittings

-The quotient of this tree by the $F$--action contains a single vertex of Type 1 for each orbit of cut set (one, in this case), and some finite number of adjacent Type 2 vertices, and the stabilizer of the Type 1 vertex is $\left<g\right>$.
-Thus, we have finite graph of groups decomposition of $F$, and all edge stabilizers are subgroups of $\left<g\right>$.
+Since the $S_i$ are cut sets, this graph is a tree.
+The quotient of this tree by the $\F$--action contains one vertex of Type 1 for each orbit of cut set, and some finite number of adjacent Type 2 vertices.
+The stabilizers of the Type 1 vertices are the groups $\left<g_i\right>$, so we have a cyclic splitting of $\F$.

-The generators of the line pattern must be conjugate into the vertex groups, otherwise we would have a line in the pattern crossing from one component of $\Wh([\inv{g}^\infty,g^\infty])$ to another, which is absurd. \end{proof}
+The generators of the line pattern must be conjugate into the vertex groups, otherwise we would have a line in the pattern crossing from one component of some $\Wh([\inv{g_j}^\infty,g_j^\infty])$ to another, which is absurd. \end{proof}

 Combining \fullref{proposition:multipleotal} and \fullref{mainlemma} gives us a splitting theorem: